contact@mongoliainc.com

 Located in the Nariin Sukhait of Umnugovi province, MAK’s processing plant has an annual processing capacity of 1m tonnes of coal.
 The plant, which is currently running at 65% of output capacity, uses 100 liters of water and recycles 92% of the used water.
 Capacity can be further expanded to 5m tonnes.

 In April 2021, the Mineral Resources Professional Council reviewed and accepted the feasibility study of the Tavan Tolgoi coal processing plant.
 The plant is expected to have three building blocks with a processing capacity of ten million tonnes per annum each and a total capacity of 30 million tonnes per year.
-Project costs are estimated to be $911.5m and investment payback is expected within seven years.
-The plant will be specifically used for processing the coking of low-grade coals at Tavan Tolgoi, and for producing coking coal concentrate, semi-soft coking coal concentrate, and middlings for export to international markets.
+In 2024, the first phase of the coal processing plant project, with a capacity to process 10 million tonnes of coal per year, was put into operation.

 Coal companies

-The Mongolian state-owned Erdenes Tavan Tolgoi, the Mongolian Stock Exchange-listed Tavan Tolgoi JSC, and the Hong Kong Stock Exchange-listed Mongolian Mining Corporation (also known as Energy Resource LLC) all operate coal mines at the Tavan Tolgoi residual deposits.
+The Mongolian state-owned Erdenes Tavan Tolgoi, the Mongolian Stock Exchange-listed Tavan Tolgoi JSC, and the Hong Kong Stock Exchange-listed Mongolian Mining Corporation (also known as Energy Resource LLC) all operate coal mines at the Tavan Tolgoi coal deposit.
 These three projects account for over half of Mongolia’s coal exports.

-The state-owned company, Erdenes Tavan Tolgoi, commenced its raw coal production in 2010 and became the first domestic company to exceed $1b in sales revenue in 2019.
+The state-owned company, Erdenes Tavan Tolgoi, commenced raw coal production in 2010 and became the first domestic company to exceed $1 billion in sales revenue in 2019.

-Mongolian Mining Corporation (also known as Energy Resource LLC) is the largest producer of washed hard coking coal in Mongolia.
-The company owns the Ukhaa Khudag deposit, a part of Tavan Tolgoi residual deposits, as well as the Baruun Naran coking coal deposit, both located in the South Gobi region, Mongolia.
+Mongolian Mining Corporation (also known as Energy Resource LLC) is Mongolia’s largest producer of washed hard coking coal.
+The company owns the Ukhaa Khudag deposit, which is part of the Tavan Tolgoi coal deposit, as well as the Baruun Naran coking coal deposit, both located in the South Gobi region of Mongolia.

-Nariin Sukhait deposits hold about 380 million tonnes of high-rank, low-ash, low-sulfur metallurgical, and steam coal resources.
+The Nariin Sukhait coal deposit holds approximately 380 million tonnes of high-rank, low-ash, low-sulfur metallurgical and steam coal resources.

 Location map of coal deposits and occurrences in Mongolia, scale 1: 12 000 000